 How Much Should a Business Trip Cost?

-More than half of travel managers are concerned about saving costs on business trips.
 If keeping an eye on the bottom line sounds familiar, you’re not alone.
 Use real numbers on business travel and cost-saving tips in this article to take more control over your travel spending.

 Business Trip Costs

 Destination and length of the trip can obviously cause business trips to have vastly different total costs.
 Understanding the kind of travel your business requires is essential to create an accurate budget.

 With that said, you can use some figures to guide “average” expectations.
 For a three-day domestic trip (the average length of a business trip), a realistic target might be $1,389.09 or more, depending on your destination city and whether you need a plane to get there.

 So how do these average costs break down into specific expenses?
 Planning a business trip usually involves four primary costs:

 - Ground transport